-Applicants will be required to meet the Cost Containment standards outlined below.
-Applicants must use the TDC/Unit and TDC/GSF caps that most closely aligns with their project type.
+Applicants will be required to meet the Cost Containment standards outlined below, which will be adjusted to the Multifamily Residential Construction Index and updated with the Final draft submitted for OHFA Board Approval, estimated September 2024.
+Applicants must use the TDC/Unit and TDC/GSF caps that most closely align with their project type.
 OHFA will evaluate projects to ensure compliance at Proposal Application, Final Application, and at 8609 submissions.
-Projects that do not demonstrate compliance with the caps will be removed from consideration.
-Applicants must submit an Underwriting Exception Request if Cost Containment standards are exceeded.
+Projects that do not demonstrate compliance with the caps will be removed from consideration, unless an Underwriting Exception Request is submitted.
+Cost Containment Underwriting Exception Requests will only be considered for the following reason(s): if one of the two cost containment standards fails to be met, but can be explained (e.g., larger unit sizes or less common space) or if Davis-Bacon wage rates are used.

-Central City & Metro/Suburban Ru Any Geography Cost Standard New Construction Preservation New Construction Preservation Adaptive Reuse TDC per Unit \$353,438 \$272,476 \$301,458 \$233,638 \$485,710 TDC per GSF \$372 \$298 \$342 \$257 \$428
+Central City & Metro/Suburban Central City & Metro/Suburban Rura ral Any Geography Cost Standard New Construction Preservation New Construction Preservation Adaptive Reuse TDC per Unit \$353,438 \$272,476 \$301,458 \$233,638 \$485,710 TDC per GSF \$372 \$298 \$342 \$257 \$428